NixOS/rfcs/rfcs/0078-configuration-file-generators.md

 The function is provided as a member of an attribute set, which also contains the corresponding type specifications for input and output modules are defined.
+The specifications for the input should be suitable for importing as a part of the NixOS service module options.

 In some cases we only provide low-level overridable default configuration.
 In this case the input may have the type that is always an empty attribute set,